 Chalfont, Pa.
-June 20, 2016
+June 19, 2017

-Management's Discussion and Analysis (Unaudited) Year Ended December 31, 2015
+Management's Discussion and Analysis (Unaudited) Year Ended December 31, 2016

-This discussion and analysis of Hatfield Township's financial performance provides an overview of the Township's financial activities for the year ended December 31, 2015.
-Please read it in conjunction with the Township's financial statements, which begin after the Management Discussion and Analysis.
+This discussion and analysis of Hatfield Township's financial performance provides an overview of the Township's financial activities for the year ended December 31, 2016.
+Please read it in conjunction with the Township's financial statement, which begins after the Management Discussion and Analysis.